Program

 • English Proficiency Skills

-Throughout the program, scholars will build on the foundation for academic success in Oceanography studies via development of academic literacies and language skills.
-Scholars develop the ability to use academic English flexibly, in spoken and written modes, according to the norms of the language practices in the field of Oceanography.
+Throughout the program, scholars build on the foundation for academic success in oceanography studies via development of academic literacies and language skills.
+Scholars develop the ability to use academic English flexibly, in spoken and written modes, according to the norms of the language practices in the field of oceanography.

 • Immersive Learning Experience at the Hakai Institute

-Quadra Island Ecological Observatory provides a transformative immersive learning experience for scholars.
-They spend time at the Quadra Island Ecological Observatory, building on the knowledge developed in the program, accompanying Hakai oceanographers on their weekly field sampling.
-The scholars participate in a variety of activities at the observatory, including the real-time monitoring of ocean CO2, DNA sequencing, plankton tows and fjords observations.
+The scholars are immersed in learning and the environment at the Quadra Island Ecological Observatory, building on the knowledge developed in the program and accompanying Hakai oceanographers on their field sampling.
+The scholars participate in a variety of activities at the observatory, including the real-time monitoring of ocean CO2, DNA sequencing, plankton tows, and fjords observations.

-Module 6 topics touch on additional disciplines and perspectives and are delivered by the Ocean Frontier Institute and the IOI-Canada in Halifax, Nova Scotia.
+These topics touch on additional disciplines and perspectives and are delivered by the Ocean Frontier Institute and the International Ocean Institute-Canada in Halifax, Nova Scotia.

 • Indigenous Cultural Awareness Training